 Determines whether failure of the operation should redirect to the error route.
 If false (the default value), a modal will be shown if the operation fails.

 For operations with side-effects, it may be necessary to provide separate steps used to compute the state of the operation.
 Defaults to the steps of the operation, but using the getState callbacks for transforms and actions as appropriate.

 The icon displayed by UI elements using the operation.
-This should be one of the FontAwesome (v5 Pro) icon names with an optional style prefix ('far ' is the default prefix).
-For more info, see the Font Awesome concept page.
+This should be one of the FontAwesome icons.
+Do not include the fa- prefix, just use the icon names as-is from the documentation.

 The data with which to start the steps and getStateSteps pipelines.
 This data is extended during the run of this operation.